When cyber sex offenses can result in prison - and what you can do about it

 Cyber sexual offenses are widespread, and lawyer Sarah Schläppi advises prevention, preservation of evidence and rapid reporting within the time limits.

 What is the legal situation in Switzerland? blue News asked Sarah Schläppi, Managing Director of the law firm Bracher und Partner, which specializes in cybercrime.
-Schläppi says of the Ulmen case as it stands so far: "The facts of the case describe a systematic approach that has been going on for years: Fake profiles, sexual contact in the name of another person, pornographic deepfakes with hundreds of calls."
+Schläppi says the following about the Ulmen case as it stands: "The facts of the case describe a systematic approach that has been going on for years: Fake profiles, sexual contact in the name of another person, pornographic deepfakes with hundreds of calls."

 Schläppi says that "prima vista, three cumulative offenses" come into question here: